Muskan213/Business-Insights/README.md

 <h3 align="left">Objective</h3>
-<p align="left">The aim of the project is to analyze the data for Atliq Hardware to uncover insights that can inform business decisions
+<p align="left">The aim of this project is to analyze the data for Atliq Hardware to uncover insights that can inform business decisions
 by identifying trends and patterns in the data.</p>